wwt/git-foundations/sections/section_1.md

 It's a two step process (download and then run) to create the Docker Container we need from the WWT-built Docker Image but we will accomplish both steps with a single command.

-**Open your favorite terminal/shell program (iTerm, PowerShell, Bash, etc.) and type the following command:**
+1. Open your terminal/shell program (iTerm, PowerShell, Bash, etc.) and type the following command:

 ```shell
 docker container run -it --name git-foundations wwt01/alpine-network-dev